tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

 We have gained clarity and degree of separation between the different apps making up our boilerplate application.

-As usual, let's test that django runs OK (we'll develop a test battery for our boilerplate app later).
+As usual, let's test that django runs OK.
 If it runs amoothly, let's commit and call our commitment `"distinguish between django, local, and third party applications"`.

 ### Distinguishing between development and production requirements
 -----------------
-Similar to what we did with `settings.py`, we will refactor our `requirements.txt` in such a way that we keep track of and use the right packages packages for our development and production enviroments.
+Similar to what we did with `settings.py`, we will refactor our `requirements.txt` in such a way that we keep track of and use the right packages for our development and production enviroments.

 Let's add the following files to the `requirements` folder: `base.txt`, `local.txt`, and `production.txt`.

 Let's commit and call the commitment `"add base.txt, local.txt, and production.txt requirement files"`.

-As far as figuring out where packages belong, the logic will be similar too:
+As far as figuring out where packages belong, the logic that we applied to refactor the `settings.py` file will be similar too:

     Is this package needed for both development and production?
         Yes: